Need Help? Give us a call.

 When receiving a salary, all employers must receive “reasonable compensation” according to the IRS—which is, essentially, a figure comparable to the salary of an employee in your role at another business.

-But what the heck does “reasonable compensation” for your work as a business owner look like?
+Okay, great.
+But, uh, what does “reasonable compensation” for your work as a business owner look like?

+Great—and totally reasonable—question!
 One way to calculate this number, especially early in your business’s growth, is by looking at what you need to cover your basic living expenses.
+You can also do a bit of homework and look at places that give a market estimate for certain positions, like Glassdoor, or be resourceful and ask other owners within your industry.
+(Trust that they’ve been in your position before, too.)

 If you’re concerned about covering fluctuating costs, consider setting your salary as a percentage of profits rather than a fixed yearly amount.
 This is best for businesses who have been running for a few years and are currently turning a fairly steady profit.
 Then, if your business does better than expected in a given year, you can give yourself a bonus!